cemreucar/LM2596_BuckConverter/README.md

 # LM2596_BuckConverter

-In this project I designed a LM2596 Buck Converter using Altium Designer.
+In this project, I designed a LM2596 Buck Converter using Altium Designer.

 Here some previews of the project: